Why are website color schemes so important?

 Best color palettes are often the palettes that put the visitor at ease.
 Loom did it beautifully by using baby blue combined with a touch of salmon.
 It also uses different color blues for CTAs which makes the design even more interesting and intuitive.

 Online Color Palette Generators

-Coolors is a super fast color generator that is free of charge and that will definitely get the job done.
+Coolors is a super fast color generator that is free of charge and will surely help you the right color scheme.
 The key features include:

-- Fast and simple – it takes nothing more but pressing a spacebar to create beautiful colour schemes that work together perfectly
+- Fast and simple – it takes nothing more but pressing a spacebar to create beautiful color schemes that work together perfectly

 - Image to colors – pick up starting colors from your images and get the perfect combination automatically

 - Palettes collection – Create your profile and keep all your color schemes well organized with name and tags